revbayes/revbayes.github.io/tutorials/biogeo/index.md

 precede the formation of Kauai when the dispersal rate is large.

 Additionally, we will add three tarweed taxa to our dataset, increasing the total number of taxa to 38.
-We’ll use a molecular alignment for the internal transcribed spacer (ITS) to estimate the phylogeny, which is a 657bp non-coding locus that is historically important for plant systematics.
+We'll use a molecular alignment for the internal transcribed spacer (ITS) to estimate the phylogeny, which is a 657bp non-coding locus that is historically important for plant systematics.
 Because the locus is relatively short, it will also leave us with a fair amount of phylogenetic uncertainty in branch length and topology estimates.
-However, because we’re estimating phylogeny and biogeography, it will be correctly incorporated into our ancestral range estimates.
+However, because we're estimating phylogeny and biogeography, it will be correctly incorporated into our ancestral range estimates.

-As usual, we’ll begin by creating variables to manage our input and output files
+As usual, we'll begin by creating variables to manage our input and output files

     range_fn = "data/n6/silversword.n6.range.nex"